Murder after the Revolution

 Furthermore, even if there were such a statute, it’s not given that law enforcement bodies would use it.
 The criminal code does have a paragraph defining crimes based on hate towards race, religion or ethnic group.
 But this is applied sparingly.
 Many assaults on the LGBTQ community are characterized as “hooliganism” – such as an arson attack on a gay-themed film in at the Zhovten cinema in Kiev last year.

 Ukrainian police nevertheless have begun to investigate some cases as LGBTQ hate crimes.
 Last year, according to official records, there was one, and eight listed as “possible.”
+There are indications that the extreme far right and homophobes occupy top positions within Ukrainian law enforcement.

 “We have a paradoxical situation: The court did not assign homophobic motivation to the crime, but it found a lot of “extenuating circumstances,” said Alexander Zinchenkov of the Our World gay rights organization in reference to the cinema incident.
 “Our law enforcement bodies are not only unable to qualify crimes as homophobic – they also don’t want to,” he continued.
 “And society and the government turn a blind eye to this – although no one is protected from hate crimes.
 Today it’s gays, tomorrow refugees, and further down the road, who knows.”